-Institution: Salisbury University

-Date Submitted: July 6, 2018
+Institution: Salisbury University Date Submitted: July 6, 2018 hxaristizabal@salisbury.edu

-Point(s) of Contact (names and email addresses):
+Point(s) of Contact (names and email addresses): Humberto Aristizábal, Associate Vice President

-Humberto Aristizábal, Associate Vice President Institutional Equity: Fair Practices, Diversity, and Inclusion hxaristizabal@salisbury.edu (410) 548-3508
+Institutional Equity: Fair Practices, Diversity, and Inclusion

+Goal 1: Increase the numerical representation of traditionally underrepresented groups among students, administrative staff, and faculty.
 Share campus-wide and program-specific efforts designed to recruit and retain traditionally underrepresented students, staff, and faculty.
 Metrics to measure how progress of each initiative/strategy is being evaluated Data to demonstrate where progress has been achieved / indicators of success Areas where continuous improvement is needed SU was part of grant-writing team for a National Number and quality of contacts Number of URM faculty applying Build broad campus support Science program to increase diversity of science with URM doctoral and post- for, hired and retained in tenure- for this new model for faculty.
 SU's role will be to host two URM teaching doctoral fellows who may be track positions (via Human faculty recruitment and post-docs with the expectation that these positions interested in teaching at a Resources records and retention. would convert to tenure-track.
 Also, SU will provide public comprehensive university institutional data).
 Maintain consistent training on undergraduate research mentorship to (via reports of contacts through engagement with PROMISE doctoral students/post-docs at other USM campuses. program evaluations tools that AGEP since many of the Funding is expected based on conversations with the will be developed for the NSF activities are in NSF program officer.
 This effort grew out of our on- grant).
 UMCP/Baltimore area.